coconautti/sequel/README.md

 [![Build Status](https://travis-ci.org/coconautti/sequel.svg?branch=master)](https://travis-ci.org/coconautti/sequel)

 A lightweight SQL query DSL for Kotlin.
-The library is in an early stage of development, so don't expect the DSL to support anything fancy.
+The library is in an early stage of development, so don't expect the DSL to support the full SQL spec.

+sequel uses basic queries, thus it should work with the most popular database engines.
+In case you run into something that should work with the database your using, please file a issue in Github.

+sequel has been tested to fully work with the following databases:

+* H2

 # Getting started